miércoles, 29 de junio de 2011

 la dejé para hacer muchos otros poemas.

-I who found his perfume on the coast and the mountains
+I who found her fragrance on coast and mountain,

 and that flower sighed when reading a poem.

-she stayed by the river remembering a poem.
+she remained by the river, recalling a poem.

-I who steal from the cosmos shining stars
+I who stole from the cosmos its shining stars—

-niether I didn't understand the theorem of rhyme or rhythm
+nor understood the theorem of rhyme or rhythm,

 I wrote to my beloved a simple poem.

-I left her to make many other poems.
+I left her, to compose many other poems.

 lunes, 7 de marzo de 2011